jkuusto/rpg-random-encounters/README.md

 - Users can make game-specific edits to the probability ranges in the main encounter table. **COMPLETE**
-- Users can add, edit, and remove encounter entries in each sub-table, creating game-specific customizations. **IN PROGRESS**
+- Users can add, edit, and remove encounter entries in each sub-table, creating game-specific customizations. **IN COMPLETE**
 - Preset content uses 5E compatible game rules (see legal section) **COMPLETE**

-Progress update April 7, 2024
+Progress update April 21, 2024
-- User management features have been implemented as planned.
-Considering adding user account deletion feature.
+- All core features have now been implemented.
-- Game creation and deletion implemented.
-Game renaming is still in progress.
-- For now, users can only roll for encounter type.
-Auto-roll on subsequent encounter table is still in progress.
-- Edits to the probability ranges are still in progress although underlying logic in range representation to support this has already been completed.
-- Encounter tables are not yet displayed to the user, so edit features pertaining to those tables are also still in progress.
-A javascript hide/ edit feature has been implemented to support table user view.
-- The database has a few preset entries that are copied to new games.
-  These entries can be overwritten by the user on a game-by-game basis and users can add their own custom content.
-Additional preset content may be added later but is not required by the scope of this project.
+- Security features will have to be reviewed, for example CSRF vulnerabilities.
+- An HTML template will be added next for a uniform look across pages.
-- The layout and visual appearance are still in planning stage.
-Once all the features are complete, the user interface will improved.
+- After that, layout and visual appearance will be reviewed to improve the UI.
+- User account deletion feature might be added.

 ## Setup